gbitten/sigmadelta-site/en/main/index.md

 ---

 <img src="/img/logo-pt.png" style="width: 300px"  />
-**Sigma Delta Technology** helps clients with  complex electronic, telecommunications and computing projects.
-Your mission is to build intelligent and innovative solutions to meet the needs of our customers.
+**Sigma Delta Tecnologia** develops complex electronic, telecommunications and computing engineering projects.
+Our mission is to build intelligent and innovative solutions which truly helps our clients.
+Our goal is to offer intelligent and permanents solutions for the organizations and the society.

 ## What we do